Klortho/ZomboApp/README.md

 If I ever have time, here is what I'd like to do.

+* Add sound-effects:
+    * First add some simple sound effects, without regard to the quality of the sounds themselves.
+Get the API working.
+    * Boing sound when you hit the wall
+    * Celebration sound when you get to the finish.
+    * background music

-* Add a speed option
+* ✓Add a speed option

 * Add an option to buffer keyboard strokes (default: "false")

-* Add sound-effects:  background music and "hooray" sound when you get to the finish.

 * Allow it to be controlled by a touchscreen